ironsheep/P2-OctoSerial-subsystem/VERIFY.md

 When putting this driver through its paces, we clocked the p2 at 300 MHz and set the desired baud rate the same on both ends.
 8 two-pin pairs are wired between the sending P2 and the receiving P2.
 The sending end serial code is instrumented to send out port address, and tx/rx handler active statuses.
 I've also added a 3.3v to 5v level shifter to 1 port tx/rx pins so we can observe the serial traffic on this one port.
 This allows us to get a sense of the timing of serial bits relative to the port scanning activity within the driver.

-During this investication we found that at a clock of 300 Mhz the baud rate is limited to below 30 x 115,200 bps.
-The maximum we successfully tested is 26 x 115,200 bps or 2,995,200 bits per second.
+During this investigation we found that at a clock of 300 Mhz the baud rate is limited to below 29 x 115,200 bps.
+The maximum we successfully tested is 28 x 115,200 bps or 3,225,600 bits per second.

 This is our test hardware setup: